-Buttons on the steering wheel or CD player: Press and hold the button 1 for the corresponding direction.
+Buttons on the steering wheel or CD player: Press and hold the 1 button for the corresponding direction.

-Do not expose the audio device to extreme environmental conditions, e.g. very high temperatures, refer to the operating instructions of the audio device.
+Do not expose the audio device to extreme environmental conditions, e.g. very high temperatures, refer to the Owner's Manual of the audio device.
 Otherwise, the audio device may become damaged, which could compromise safety while driving.
+Depending on the configuration of the audio